MyDigiTwinNL/FedAvg_vantage6/docs/dummy/implementation.rst

 The central part is responsible for the orchestration and aggregation of the algorithm.
 The central part of the algorithm is defined in the function "central_ci".
 This function contains the following input variables:

-    | predictor_cols: a python list of selected predictors from the harmonized FHIR data (i.e., column names for predictors presented in the flattened FHIR data)
+    | predictor_cols: a python list of selected predictors from the harmonized FHIR data (i.e., column names for predictors presented in the flattened FHIR data),

-    | outcome_cols: a python list of outcome variables from the harmonized FHIR data (i.e., column names for outcome variables presented in the flattened FHIR data)
+    | outcome_cols: a python list of outcome variables from the harmonized FHIR data (i.e., column names for outcome variables presented in the flattened FHIR data),

-    | dl_config: hyperparameter values regarding a neural network architecture and its training (specified in the configuration ini file)
+    | dl_config: hyperparameter values regarding a neural network architecture and its training (specified in the configuration ini file),

-    | num_update_iter: the number of aggregation iterations (set to 20 in our PoC)
+    | num_update_iter: the number of aggregation iterations (set to 20 in our PoC),

-    | n_fold: the number of folds in the data splitting in each client for train/valid/test(set to 10 in our PoC)
+    | n_fold: the number of folds in the data splitting in each client for train/valid/test(set to 10 in our PoC),

     | (optional) fold_index: the index of the fold that will be used for test (it is for the corrected resampled t-test in the performance evaluation)